AhmedBegggaUA/AI2026/_sources/topic1.md

 <br></br>
 <span style="color:#2f6004">
 **Exercise**.
 Given the above example.
-What is the representation after applying a second aggregation (use sum as invariant)?
+What is the representation after applying a second aggregation (use sum as invariant and no self-loops)?
 Explain the result:
 </span>
 <br></br>
 <span style="color:#2f6004">